 3. Work on the selected task until time expires.

-4. Take a 5-minute break.
+4. Take a five-minute break.

-7. Return to first step and repeat.
+6. Return to the first step and repeat.

-“The first step to integrating the Pomodoro Technique is to start with understanding what stands in the way of your time management,” Wolfe said, pointing to common culprits social media, top-heavy to-do lists and low energy levels.
+“The first step to integrating the Pomodoro Technique is to start with understanding what stands in the way of your time management,” Wolfe said, pointing to common culprits like social media, top-heavy to-do lists and low energy levels.

-“Self-interruptions and subconscious procrastination can keep us from achieving our tasks,” she added. “[The Pomodoro technique] helps in that resistance by retraining your brain to focus, gradually increasing the length of time you are able to do so.”
+“Self-interruptions and subconscious procrastination can keep us from achieving our tasks,” she added. “[The Pomodoro Technique] helps in that resistance by retraining your brain to focus, gradually increasing the length of time you are able to do so.”

 Wolfe, who coaches people through burnout via her website Best D Life, credits this result to the frequent breaks threaded throughout a work session.